Jaggler3/term/README.md

 Press Alt(or Option) + Q to unfocus from an input field

 ## Important Note
 Term Browser sends requests using the header `Content-Type: Term`.
-Your web server can distiguish that the request is coming from the Term Browser through this header.
+Your server can distiguish that the request is coming from the Term Browser through this header.

 ## File Format
-Term File Format files are read line by line.
+Term files are read line by line.
 The first line of any term file declares the term version to be used.
 Ex:

 ```
 @termtype:m100